InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 leading to incoherent information being shared, delays in answers received, contributors pinging multiple host team members before receiving a definitive answer.

+## Context

+A team depends on another team's component.
+It would like to make contributions to that component.
+Even when it happens in writing, communication happens in a 1-on-1 fashion.

 ## Forces